Hopperb/Sprint-Challenge-Authentication/ANSWERS.md

     -Sessions in express are place to hold datat and you can acess the data by requests.
 Each time there is visit then you recived a uniqes session ie cookies.
 Sessions also helps manage the state of web APIs

     -bcrypt hashes passwords and sends a long string and its up to the User to provide to make request.
+Great for comparing hash passwords as well.

-    -jwt are for users to provide when making a request
+    -jwt are for users to provide when making a request, also alternative for cookies sessions

 2. What does bcrypt do in order to prevent attacks?